shouguicai/SCFNN/Oral Presentation/presentation draft.md

 Compared with the performance on ssp-i905, we can see that, when the environment SSP has a big change in shape, the SCFNN performs poorly, and the accuracy drops about 40%.

-SCFNN is also sensitive to SSP mismatch, but still performs better than Bartlett and the performance of SCFNN is close to the MCE method.
+We can say that, SCFNN is also sensitive to SSP mismatch, but still performs better than Bartlett and the performance of SCFNN is close to the MCE method.

 ## Data-model mixed training：
 As neural networks are strong enough to learn regular pattern ['pætərn] over a set of changing scenarios [səˈnɛrioʊ], when training the network, we can use the examples gathered from diﬀerent mismatch scenarios to make the network be robust to mismatch.